cdn77/dicc/docs/user/10-config-and-compilation.md

 # with path to the generated file as the key and the
 # container options as the value:
 containers:
-  src/bootstrap.ts: # for example
+  src/bootstrap/container.ts: # for example
     # any text to add at the beginning of the compiled
     # output file; useful for e.g. an eslint-disable comment:
     preamble: ~

-    # the class name of the compiled container:
+    # the class name of the compiled container;
+    # use 'default' to make the class the default export:
     className: 'AppContainer'

+    # whether to type-check the generated container after compilation:
+    typeCheck: true

     # required; a map of <path>: [options] pairs:
     resources: